by Shiuan Liu

 Taipei, Taiwan

 Residents in Taipei say that it is always rush hour in the city.
-They chase about day and night on a constant race in every direction, and taxi drivers are the road warriors, known for their aggressive driving skills, impatience, and cynicism.
+Cars chase about day and night on a constant race in every direction.
+Taxi drivers are road warriors, known for their aggressive driving skills, impatience, and cynicism.

 I took Mr. Wong’s taxi one day after attending a research conference.
 “You so dressed up, what do you do?” he asked.
-I answered that I’m a graduate student in psychology.
+I answered that I was a graduate student in psychology.
 “Ah!” he said.
 “People need psychology.”
 And he told me a story.

 “So you think the girl needs psychology?”
 I asked, using his expression.
 “No,” he replied, “I need psychology!”

-When Mr. Wong told his co-workers about the incident, some of the older drivers called in over the CB radio to berate him: The girl may have been under a spell, they said.
-She may have been lured to the water by a drowned spirit, and by saving the girl he has broken the spell and will bring on the wrath of the vengeful ghost!
+When Mr. Wong told his co-workers about the incident, some of the older drivers called in over the CB radio to berate him.
+The girl may have been under a spell, they said.
+She may have been lured to the water by a drowned spirit, and by saving the girl he had broken the spell and would bring on the wrath of the vengeful ghost!
 Mr. Wong became very worried.
 He went to the temple and burned incense for his safety, but has had a hard time sleeping.
 He asked me whether I thought he needed help.

-I wanted to tell Mr. Wong that he shouldn’t worry, that he shouldn’t be affected by superstition, that all too often, people use logical or even mystical excuses for not helping someone in need.
+I wanted to tell Mr. Wong that he shouldn’t worry, that he shouldn’t be affected by superstition, and that all too often people use logical or even mystical excuses for not helping someone in need.
 But Mr. Wong is a man of beliefs, not theories.

-So in the end, I said no matter what spirit was causing trouble that night, the fact that he saved a human being will not go unnoticed by the heavens.
-Mr. Wong nodded quietly, and I’m sure that deep down, he believes that too.
+So in the end, I said that no matter what spirit was causing trouble that night, the fact that he saved a human being would not go unnoticed by the heavens.
+Mr. Wong nodded quietly, and I’m sure that deep down, he believed that too.

 It’s too bad that there are those that let superstition or beliefs hinder the desire to help our fellow man.